Fish Lore Aquarium Forum Member Spotlight on Sirdarksol (Sam)

 A piece of driftwood is covered with a number of pieces of java fern, and some red myrmio provides snacking material for the fish.
 In theory, there is a pair of Amano shrimp hiding in the plants and the driftwood.
 They are seen periodically, though have remained hidden for over a month.

-Filters, Foods
+Filters, Fish Foods

-For filtration, I use Whisper filters (either the "i" series or the HOB types), and have forsworn UGFs unless I can run them with a powerhead (as I have in the Collective).
+For filtration, I use Whisper filters (either the "i" series or the HOB types), and have forsworn UGFs unless I can run them with a power head (as I have in the Collective).

 I feed my fish a variety of high-quality foods (I'm in the process of phasing out anything that has fish meal as the primary ingredient), including a home-made food made from spirulina, nori (the seaweed wrap used in sushi), freeze-dried blood worms, Vita-Chem, and held together with gelatin.
 In addition, I feed them fresh veggies periodically, and am always switching their food around in order to provide a varied diet.